marionleborgne/cloudbrain/README.md

 * Use the `--help` flag for the docs.

 For the mock data streamed above, the command would be:
-* `python cloudbrain/subscribers/file_writer_subscriber.py -i hello -n muse -m octopicorn`
+* `python cloudbrain/subscribers/file_writer_subscriber.py -i octopicorn -n muse -m eeg`

 ## Option 2: Install cloudbrain from scratch